Sid Bream: Personal life

 Bream retired to Zelienople, a northern suburb of Pittsburgh, where he lives with his wife, Michele.
-The couple have four children, including an adopted daughter from Russia.
+The couple have four children, including an adopted daughter Shay from Russia.
 One of their sons, Austin Leyland, was named in honor of Jim Leyland, Bream's last manager with the Pirates, and also attended Liberty University.
 A son, Tyler, attended Liberty University and was drafted by the Arizona Diamondbacks in the 42nd round (1264th overall) in 2011, playing for two seasons in their minor league system.
 Another son, Michael, attended Liberty University.

 After retiring, Bream became a motivational speaker for Christian Sports International.
 In 2003, he joined "Battin' 1000," a Pro-Life group composed of several former baseball celebrities.
 Bream was hired in 2008 to be the hitting coach for the State College Spikes, a Pirates' affiliate in the New York-Penn League, but he only served one year in that capacity.
 The Pittsburgh Post-Gazette reported it was because he wanted to spend more time with his family; Sports Illustrated said it was because "fans complained," remembering "The Slide."
 Bream can still be booked as a motivational speaker from Christian Speakers 360, and he serves as a corporate chaplain for PGT Trucking.
 Though still a Pirates fan, Bream has a painting of "The Slide" hanging in his living room.
 He is an avid hunter, and several of the other Pirates have been hunting with him.
 He is close friends with several of his teammates from the Pirates, including Drabek.